Don’t Take Your Time At The Pump

 What’s In Your Haul Stays In Your Haul

 If you grew up with conservative parents you have heard the saying ‘what happens in this house stays in this house’.
 When you’re on the road, it’s no different.
 Discussing what you’re carrying may sound like a great way to make small talk with fellow truckers, but cargo theft is a real thing.
 You don’t want to make yourself a bigger target than you already are.
 To you, your cargo may not be all that exciting, but thieves can see plenty of opportunity in ‘free’ goods.

 No, this isn’t grade school, but being courteous to a fellow trucker should be a given.
 Truckers spend long hours on the road and getting just a glimpse of positivity when traveling can make someone’s day/trip.
 Whether you are a veteran or fresh meat on the CDL, small gestures like helping another driver safely switch lanes is what makes trucking a real brotherhood.

 Someone pumping their arm a trucker hoping to hear an air horn may be the biggest trucking cliché there is.
 However, no matter what mood you’re in, it has to be done.
 It shows the public how fun truckers truly are.
 It’s called public relations and it’s a part of the job.

 There are many truckers who don’t mind hearing ‘the song of their people,’ but we guarantee that there’s not one trucker who will commend you for using your Jake brake at 2 am.

 If you’re in a parking lot at 2 am, more than likely you’re surrounded by restless truckers attempting to get some shut eye before starting their long day over once again.
 It’s okay to give the Jake brake some rest as well.
 We know you’re a trucker there’s no need to tell people at the crack of dawn.

-By following these unspoken rules the veterans will thank you and the newbies will want to be like you.
 Develop these habits and you’ll be on your way to veteran trucker status in no time.